 Since many TV shows will be going on summer hiatus soon, you might be looking for some new shows to fill the void.
-I have put together a list of what I believe are the most binge-worthy series on Netflix (currently… please don’t get rid of any of these shows, Netflix).
+I have put together a list of what I believe are the most binge-worthy Netflix series (currently… please don’t get rid of any of these shows, Netflix).

 You’ll notice that my list is mostly composed of dramas.
 Some of that is because I tend to prefer dramas to comedies, but I also think dramas are more binge-worthy than comedies.
 The story arcs are longer, the characters more complex, and you don’t very often get a good cliff-hanger in a comedy.
 I did include my favorite binge-worthy comedies at the end of the list, for those of you who don’t do dramas.

 First up are the British shows.
 I think England does an awfully good job producing quality television — or maybe we only get the cream of the crop sent over the pond.
 Either way, these British shows are great TV, and they are probably all new to you.

 NOTE: England calls what we could consider a season, a “series.”
 So when I say there are 2 series of a show, that means there is two season’s worth of episodes.
 Silly Brits, go put something in the boot of your lorry.